 Bi/Ch 111.
 Biochemistry of Gene Expression.
 12 units (4-0-8).
 For course description, see Biology.

 Ch 120 ab.
 Nature of the Chemical Bond.
-Ch 120 a: 9 units (3-0-6), first term; Ch 120 b: (1-1-7), second term.
+Ch 120 a: 9 units (3-0-6), third term; Ch 120 b: (1-1-7), first term.
 Prerequisite: general exposure to quantum mechanics (e.g., Ch 21 a).
 Modern ideas of chemical bonding, with an emphasis on qualitative concepts useful for predictions of structures, energetics, excited states, and properties.
 Part a: The quantum mechanical basis for understanding bonding, structures, energetics, and properties of materials (polymers, ceramics, metals alloys, semiconductors, and surfaces), including transition metal and organometallic systems with a focus on chemical reactivity.
 The emphasis is on explaining chemical, mechanical, electrical, and thermal properties of materials in terms of atomistic concepts.
 Part b: The student does an individual research project using modern quantum chemistry computer programs to calculate wavefunctions, structures, and properties of real molecules.
 Instructor: Goddard.

 Ch 121 ab.
 Atomic-Level Simulations of Materials and Molecules.
 Ch 121 a: 9 units (3-0-6) second term; Ch 121 b (1-1-7) third term.
 Prerequisites: Ch 21 a or Ch 125 a.
 Atomistic-based methods for predicting the structures and properties of molecules and solids and simulating the dynamical properties.
 The course will highlight theoretical foundations and applications of atomistic simulations to current problems in such areas as biological systems (proteins, DNA, carbohydrates, lipids); polymers (crystals, amorphous systems, copolymers); semiconductors (group IV, III-V, surfaces, defects); inorganic systems (ceramics, zeolites, superconductors, and metals); organometallics, and catalysis (heterogeneous and homogeneous).
 Part a covers the basic methods with hands-on applications to systems of interest using modern software.
 The homework for the 1st 5 weeks emphasizes computer-based solutions.
 For the exams and 2nd 5 weeks of the homework each student selects a short research project and uses atomistic simulations to solve it.
 For part b each student selects a more extensive research project and uses atomistic simulations to solve it.
 Instructor: Goddard.